cpitkin/website/content/post/supervised-learning.md

 - target variable: unknown variable we care about predicting
 - continuous: no gaps (eg. a person's height and weight)
 - discrete: can only take a finite number of values (eg. number of kids)

+- mean squared error (mean squared deviation): estimator and what is estimated